-- Add chicken broth.
+- Add the chopped potatoes and chicken broth.

-- Cover again and cook until the potatoes are soft when you poke a fork into them, about 20 minutes.
+- Cover and cook until the potatoes are soft when you poke a fork into them, about 20 minutes.

 - Use an immersion blender or puree the soup in batches in a blender.
-If you use an immersion blender, you'll get a chunkier, more rustic soup.
+(See notes) If you use an immersion blender, you'll get a chunkier, more rustic soup.
 Or puree it in a blender, for a more elegant soup.

 - If it's too thick, add more chicken broth or some milk or cream.